-A student was administered an incorrect assessment (e.g., wrong grade level).

-- A student was administered the same assessment more than once in an administration (e.g., a holistic version and an online version). - An eligible student (e.g., an EB student whose parents waived district ESL services) was not administered an assessment. - An ineligible student was incorrectly administered an assessment. - District testing personnel failed to upload ratings from TELPAS holistic administrations in TIDE. - District testing personnel failed to properly account for all eligible testers.
+- A student was administered an incorrect assessment (e.g., wrong grade level). - A student was administered the same assessment more than once in an administration (e.g., a holistic version and an online version). - An eligible student (e.g., an EB student whose parents declined district ESL services) was not administered an assessment. - An ineligible student was incorrectly administered an assessment. - District testing personnel failed to upload ratings from TELPAS holistic administrations in TIDE prior to the close of the testing window; as a result, there are no test scores for those students. - District testing personnel failed to properly account for all eligible testers.